+What is a Harvest Moon?
 In traditional skylore, the Harvest Moon is the full moon closest to the autumnal equinox, and depending on the year, the Harvest Moon can come anywhere from two weeks before to two weeks after the autumnal equinox.
-For us in the Northern Hemisphere, the 2014 autumnal equinox comes on September 23, so the September 9 full moon counts as the Northern Hemisphere’s Harvest Moon.
+For us in the Northern Hemisphere, the 2015 autumnal equinox comes on September 23, so the September 27-28 full moon counts as the Northern Hemisphere’s Harvest Moon.

-So the night of September 8-9 has the brightest, fullest moon for the Americas.
-Meanwhile, for the most of Asia, the moon turns precisely full during the daylight hours on September 9.
-For all of us, by the night of September 9-10, the moon will be waning.
-In fact, September 8, 2014 is the night of the Mid-Autumn Festival in Asia, which is linked to this full moon.
+So the night of September 27 has the brightest, fullest moon for the Americas.
+Meanwhile, in the world’s eastern hemisphere – Africa, Europe and Asia, the full moon comes after midnight September 28.
+The Mid-Autumn Festival in Asia, is linked to this full moon.

 Can I look for the Harvest Moon on other nights?
 Yes.
-No reason to limit the Harvest Moon fun to the nights of September 8-9 or 9-10.
-At middle and northerly latitudes in the Northern hemisphere, look for the moon to come up at dusk or nightfall for several nights in succession.
+No reason to limit the Harvest Moon fun to the nights of September 27-28.
+At middle and northerly latitudes in the Northern hemisphere, look for the moon to come up at dusk or nightfall for a few nights in succession.
 This procession of moonlit nights is what characterizes the Harvest Moon.

 Want to know the time of moonrise in your location?
 My favorite source of that information is this Custom Sunrise Sunset Calendar.
 Once you get to that page, be sure to click the box for ‘moon phases’ and ‘moonrise and moonset times.’